remnrem/luna-doc/docs/ref/hypnograms.md

 duration prior to a transition to some other state.
 As noted above, the `HYPNO` option `req-pre-post` option can be used to specify a minimum duration of the _post_ stage in order to trigger these flags;
 by default this is 4 epochs (2 minutes).
-That is, is epoch 1227 below was in fact back to `N2` sleep, then the command would not have flagged these earlier N2 epochs as being _prior to wake_.
+That is, if epoch 1227 below was in fact back to `N2` sleep, then the command would not have flagged these earlier N2 epochs as being _prior to wake_.